Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/networkobject-parenting.md

 If an invalid/unsupported `NetworkObject` parenting action occurs, the attempted parenting action will be reverted back to the `NetworkObject`'s original parenting state.

 **For example:**
-If you had a `NetworkObject` who's current parent was root and tried to parent it in an invalid way (i.e. under a GameObject without a `NetworkObject` component) then a warning message would be logged and the `NetworkObject` would revert back to having root as its parent.
+If you had a `NetworkObject` who's current parent was root and tried to parent it in an invalid way (that is, under a GameObject without a `NetworkObject` component) then a warning message would be logged and the `NetworkObject` would revert back to having root as its parent.

 ### In-scene Object Parenting and Player Objects
 If you plan on parenting in-scene placed `NetworkObject`s with a player `NetworkObject` when it is initially spawned, you need to wait until the client has finished synchronizing with the server first.
 Since parenting can only be performed on the server side, you should perform the parenting action only when the server has received the `NetworkSceneManager` generated `SceneEventType.SynchronizeComplete` message from the client that owns the player `NetworkObject` to be parented (as a child or parent).